 Many affected people do not develop symptoms, or they develop only minor symptoms during their lifetime.
 Most hypermobile people are not aware of the fact and assume that everyone is as flexible as they are.

 Apart from joint hypermobility, skin manifestations provide an important clue and include soft, silky skin texture, semi-transparent dermis, and hyperelasticity.
-Furthermore, patients commonly demonstrate easy bruising, scarring, and poor wound healing.
+Patients commonly demonstrate easy bruising, scarring, and poor wound healing.

-In addition to musculoskeletal and skin manifestations, cardiovascular and GI features, autonomic dysfunction, and features of chronic pain syndrome and marfanoid habitus are often present.
+In addition to musculoskeletal and skin manifestations, cardiovascular and gastrointestinal features, autonomic dysfunction, and features of chronic pain syndrome and marfanoid habitus are often present.

-Recommendations are based on expert opinion.
-Therapy is tailored to individual need.
+Recommendations are primarily based on expert opinion.
+Therapy is tailored to individual needs.
 Multidisciplinary input may be necessary.

 Many patients live healthy, unaffected lives and may never come to clinical attention, particularly those with hypermobile EDS.
 Vascular EDS is associated with a shortened lifespan due to susceptibility to arterial or visceral rupture.